Skip to main content

 Meta-characters

 Escape meta-character: /9.00/ will match 9.00, 9500, 9:00.
-What do we do if we wanted to look for 9.00?
+What do we do if we want to look for 9.00?
 Escape character comes to rescue: /9\.00/.
-In case we want a literal back slash, we can use /\\/.
-Do not use escape character for characters that are not meta-character such as quotation marks.
+In case we want a literal backslash, we can use /\\/.
+Do not use escape characters for characters that are not meta-character such as quotation marks.
 Tab character: \t, newline: \n, \r or \r\n.

 Anchors